Trump leaves White House, skips Biden's inauguration ceremony | Politics

 In his farewell message video, Trump vowed his movement will carry on.

 The Wall Street Journal first reported Trump's interest in a new party, saying he would call it the Patriot Party.''
-PTI LKJ NSA AKJ NSA
+PTI LKJ NSA AKJ AKJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)